 I found this AWESOME reading plan that I'm putting in my Christmas binder to do each year.
 It is called "30 Days with Jesus."
 It's a reading plan that goes through the life of Jesus and everything He did and said.

 And my last point...

 Rethink ALL of your traditions or even just get rid of them.
 Did you know it's okay to throw out all your traditions?
 It really is okay.
 Did you know that it's even okay to not have any?
 For some reason we love to have traditions when it comes to the holidays.
 I'm not saying there is anything wrong with them.
 But if they are causing unnecessary stress or unwanted emotions, get rid of them.
 If you are like me and love traditions but have a family that either could careless about them or for some reason you just can't do them, then make up some traditions for yourself.
-Just like I have decided to decorate for Christmas on November 1st - BY MYSELF, you can make your own traditions just for you.
+You can make your own traditions just for you if you'd like.
 Here are a few just to get your brain going

 - You can make yourself a cup of hot chocolate while reading the Word during the month of December

 - You can try out a new Christmas movie each year or a new book.